somhi/pmod/pmod-usb3/README.md

 Different power supply options:

-* Placing a jumper between 3V3 and VBUS will not work on all gamepads.
+* Placing a jumper between 3V3 and VBUS (will not work on all gamepads)

 * Other option is to connect 5V wire from FPGA to VBUS pin   (note that this will require to use a SNAC level shifter in between for protecting 3V3 GPIO)